 Boss the school run

-walk to school?
+or wheel to school?

 Come on, it's much more fun!

-And if that’s still not enough, think of how much cleaner the air will be with less cars on the road.
+And if that’s still not enough, think of how much cleaner the air will be with fewer cars on the road.
 Pre-pandemic, trips to education generated an estimated 730,000 trips by car per school day.
 Think of how much clearer the roads would be if more of those journeys were walked or cycled.
 And how much less hassle it will be for residents and teachers who have to deal with congestion on a daily basis.

 Make on foot and by bike travel part of your routine for the school run.
 You'll be surprised at how good it will make everyone feel.